MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 #### Long description

 The long description can provide an engaging narrative that highlights your app's value proposition, primary audience, and target industry.
-While this description can be as long as 4,000 characters, most users will only read between 300-500 words.
+While this description can be as long as 4,000 characters, most users only read between 300-500 words.

 **Dos:**

 * Use [Markdown](https://support.office.com/article/use-markdown-formatting-in-teams-4d10bd65-55e2-4b2d-a1f3-2bebdcd2c772) to format your description.

 * Use active voice and speak to users directly.
 For example, **You can ...**.

+* List the key benefits to highlight the advantages of using your app.
+Add up to minimum of three benefits.

 * List features with bullet points so it's easier to scan the description.